Empowering Communities Across Africa

 Climate Action (SDG 13)

-Climate Action, the 13th United Nations Sustainable Development Goal (SDG 13), calls for urgent steps to combat climate change and its impacts.
+The 13th United Nations Sustainable Development Goal (SDG 13), calls for urgent steps to combat climate change and its impacts.
 It means reducing greenhouse gas emissions, building resilience, and empowering communities to protect the environment and prepare for climate-related risks.

 Why Climate Action Matters Now